 Official taxis in Rome are white and they operate with the meter.
 They can be called using the app ‘MyTaxi’ or the hotel can ring them up for you.

 In theory, it is also possible to flag a cab on the street but this doesn’t work well.

 There are fewer taxi than needed, in Rome, and if you need one fast you may find yourself stuck for quite a while.

 In Rome it is a good rule not to find yourself being in a hurry: the city sadly does not provide well to those short on time.

 If catching a taxi with a baby, be advised that car seats are not compulsory on Rome taxis and drivers do not usually carry them.

 We usually carried with our our maxi-cosi car seat which we also used in combination with our Quinny chassis both at home and on travels until our kids were old enough to move onto booster seats.

 Strollers on Rome buses

-Strollers are allows on buses and some have an area reserved for wheelchair users buggies can use too (wheelchairs have priority). however, this is one of those situations where rules and reality differ Catching a bus in Rome with a buggy is a bit of an adventure!
+However, this is one of those situations where rules and reality differ.
+Catching a bus in Rome with a buggy is a bit of an adventure!

 Quinny, which we used as a travel system in addition with the maxi cosi car seat